 Contents[hide]

-Aja Ekadashi 2024 is on Thursday, August 29Like all other Ekadashis, Aja Ekadashi is also dedicated to the worship of Lord Vishnu.
-Devotees observe vrat on this day to cleanse their sins and gain blessing for a healthy and prosperous life.
+Aja Ekadashi 2025 is on Tuesday, August 19Like all other Ekadashis, Aja Ekadashi is also dedicated to the worship of Lord Vishnu.
+Devotees observe vrat on this day to cleanse their sins and gain blessings for a healthy and prosperous life.
 Regions that follow the Amavasya Calendar observe the Aja Ekadashi during the Shravana month.
 But despite the difference in months, the ritual and observation of vrat remain the same all across the country.

 Aja Ekadashi Rituals